 The VIPER program engages students in energy research early on, enabling them to perform graduate level work as undergraduates.
-Upon successful completion of the program, students receive two degrees: a BSE and a BA.
-The ultimate goal is to raise innovators in high-caliber research careers who develop sustainable ways to harness, convert, and use energy.
+Upon successful completion of the program, students receive two degrees: a Bachelor of Science in Engineering (BSE) and a Bachelor of Arts (BA).
+Our program strives to develop the next generation of innovators and leaders to tackle the world's challenges in energy science.
 The VIPER program has faculty and staff dedicated to advising the VIPER students and meet one-on-one with each cohort member.
-Cohorts bond, study, work, and get involved in research starting their first year at Penn.
+Cohorts bond, study, work, and get involved in research starting their first year at Penn!

 Keep in mind, however, that a dual degree doesn’t mean double the work.
 Many courses between the SAS and SEAS double count, but there is somewhat less flexibility with electives due to the requirements involved in completing two degrees.
-Studying languages, going abroad, and getting a minor could all be accomplished with sufficient planning, but may extend the time needed to complete the program.
-AP credits can help lighten the workload and make these possible.
+Careful and early planning is key in VIPER, and each student's academic plan will depend on their individual interest and choices.
+Pursuing accelerated master's degrees and/or minors, going abroad, or doing summer internships are all possible with sufficient planning, but may extend the time needed to complete the program.
+External credit that students may bring to Penn (ex.
+AP or IB credits) can also significantly lighten the workload.

-The basic VIPER first semester schedule includes a math class (i.e., MATH104, MATH114, or MATH240); a course in chemistry (e.g., CHEM115, CHEM101); a laboratory class (i.e., CHEM053); a physics class (e.g., PHYS150, PHYS170); an introduction to their engineering major; and a writing seminar.
+The basic VIPER first semester schedule includes a math class (ex.
+Calculus I, II, or III); a chemistry class (ex.
+General Chemistry I or Honors Chemistry); a laboratory class (ex.
+General Chemistry Lab); a physics class (Principles of Physics I or Honors Physics); an introduction to their engineering major; and a writing seminar.
 VIPER students receive additional curriculum advice and consult with faculty and staff the summer prior to entering Penn.
 An overview of the VIPER curriculum can be found here.

-All VIPER students work with the program directors to connect with a research mentor on campus to work with after their first year.
-The research stipend comes from VIPER funds and covers basic living expenses for the summer.
-Additional paid internships can be set up with CURF and other Penn resources, and VIPER will help students through this process.
+All students work with the VIPER leadership team to connect with a research mentor on campus to work with after their first year during the VIPR-121 spring course.
+VIPER provides a generous housing stipend, supplemental research funds (upon request from faculty advisors), and supplemental funds for conference-related travel to support summer research at Penn.
+For more information about the general overview of research at VIPER and the seminar series that serves as an on-ramp into research, click here.
+For more information about summer research at Penn, click here.
+Additional paid internships can be set up with CURF and other Penn resources, and VIPER can help students through this process.

 There are faculty on campus who do research relevant to the science and technology of energy.
 Students are encouraged to look for researchers in the following departments on campus: Mechanical Engineering, Chemical and Biomolecular Engineering, Materials Science and Engineering, Electrical Engineering, Chemistry, Physics and Astronomy, Mathematics, Biology, Biophysics, Earth and Environmental Science, and Bioengineering.

-Yes!
-In the first year, field trips included visiting power plants, solar fields and wind turbine manufacturing plants in the Fairless Hills; a hike in the Wissahickon Valley; and a trip to the Chemical Heritage Foundation and Reading Terminal.
+While Penn currently looks quite different due to COVID-19 and is operating virtually, field trips will be planned once it is safe to do so.
+Past field trips have included visiting power plants, solar fields and wind turbine manufacturing plants in the Fairless Hills; a hike in the Wissahickon Valley; and a trip to the Chemical Heritage Foundation and Reading Terminal.